-Growing up in foster care, Nikki was once labeled as "retarded" and "slow" and thought, "Why bother teaching me?"She had to prove to herself that she could do it.
-She had "an inner drive that no one could beat or shame out of her.
+Growing up in foster care, Nikki was labeled "slow" and thought, "Why bother teaching me?"She had to prove to herself that she could do it.
+She had an inner drive that "no one could beat or shame out of her."
 Nikki knew that education was very important and the true key to success and she shares this belief in education openly with her children.
 Nikki says, "When we talk, we do not talk about if they will go to college, we talk about which college they will go to."

 Nikki does not consider herself to have had failures in life.
 She says that she has had "learning experiences" that sometimes she wishes would have turned out different.
 However, she believes there is a reason for everything.
 Her successes are many: she has a wonderful husband and fourteen amazing, wonderful children who her and her husband have adopted.
-They keep their home nice but messy.
 Nikki is happy, and believes that happiness in itself is her biggest success.